-(i) Tunic, cloth.-The lowest point of chevron or badge to be approximately 1⁄2 inch from top of cuff.
+(i) Tunic, cloth.-The lowest point of chevron or badge to be approximately 1⁄2 inch from top of slash.

-(ii) Tunics, Tartan, serge and khaki drill.-The inner angle of chevron or badge to be approximately 1⁄2 inch from point of cuff.
+(ii) Tunic, Tartan, serge and khaki drill.-The inner angle of chevron or badge to be approximately 1⁄2 inch from point of cuff.

-(iii) Greatcoat, S.D..-The lowest point of chevron or badge to be approximately 1⁄2 inch from top of cuff.
+(iii) Greatcoat, S.D.-The lowest point of chevron or badge to be approximately $\frac{1}{2}$ inch from top of cuff.

-(iv) Jacket, S.D..-The inner angle of chevron or badge to be 7 inches from bottom of sleeve.
+(iv) Jacket, S.D.-The inner angle of chevron or badge to be 7 inches from bottom of sleeve.

-(e) Distinguishing Badges worn on left forearm.-

-A 1⁄2 inch is to be left clear between point of cuff or G.C.
-Badge (7 inches from bottom of sleeve when not on cuff or G.C.
+(c) Distinguishing Badges worn on left forearm.-A $\frac{1}{2}$ inch is to be left clear between point of cuff or G.C.
+Badge (7 inches from bottom of sleeve when no cuff or G.C.
 Badge), respectively.
-Where more than one Distinguishing Badge is worn a 1⁄2 inch will be also left clear between each badge.
+Where more than one Distinguishing Badge is worn a $\frac{1}{2}$ inch will be also left clear between each badge.

 (d) Artificers' Badges.-Artificers, if N.C.
-Officers, will wear the badge above their chevrons; if Marines the badge will be worn 9 inches from top of right sleeve.
+Officers, will wear the badge above their chevrons; if Marines, the badge will be worn 9 inches from top of right sleeve.